Purdue Extension Agriculture Agronomy The Kernel Corny News

 Figures

-Percent departure from statewide trend vs. percent corn acres planted by May 15
+Percent departure from statewide trend vs. percent corn acres planted AFTER May 15

 Absolute vs relative planting date effect on yield